Do you have a special piece of furniture in need of an update?

 Start by getting in touch with details about your piece.

-Photos of your piece
+• Clear photos of your piece

-Any required repairs
+• Any necessary repairs

-2. Design
+2. Design Consultation

 Next we'll discuss the design, looking at style, colour palettes and your personal taste, working together to create a bespoke design just for you.